 • the intensity of the gravitational field is approximately the same;

-• it follows, from this, that the defined by us measurement units of length and of time do not change ‒ these are the primary constants that we have chosen;
+• it follows, from this, that the defined by us measurement unit of length and measurement unit of time do not change ‒ these are the primary constants that we ourselves have chosen and defined;

 As mentioned, the Earth is rotating around its axis in stationary space, and only the deformation (the “contraction” itself) of the space moves along with the Earth around the Sun, along with the Solar System in the Milky Way, and along with our Galaxy in the Universe.